Initialize the new PartCAD package in the current folder pc init

 then the dependency on the public PartCAD repository is added automatically.

-# partcad.yaml import: # Public PartCAD repository (reference it explicitly if required) pub: type: git url: https://github.com/openvmp/partcad-index.git
+# partcad.yaml dependencies: # Public PartCAD repository (reference it explicitly if required) pub: type: git url: https://github.com/partcad/partcad-index.git

 the public PartCAD repository.